Big City Greens: Production

-During production for the first season, an episode titled "Hands-On History" was in development.
+During production for the first season, an episode titled "Hands-On History" was in development, with the production number 110.
 The episode was directed by Monica Ray, from a story by Carson Montgomery, also being written and storyboarded by Caldwell Tanner and Cheyenne Curtis.
 It featured Mark Hamill in the role of Dr. Ponderstein, a sinister curator who ran a museum.
 The plot focused on Cricket and Remy at odds with one another, over Ponderstein's method of educating children.
 The episode was shelved when the Houghton Brothers found Remy's behavior in the episode unlikeable - they could not find a way to make the story work so early in the show's run.
 On cancelling the episode, co-creator Chris Houghton stated, "[W]e killed that episode for the best of reasons: it just didn’t work.
 We broke and re-broke the story a ton of times.
 Reboarded it again and again.
 Sometimes the best course of action is to take your creation out behind the shed, ya know?"
-The episode's production number, 110, would be given to "Parade Day" and "DIY Guys" instead.
+Despite prior claims, the episode was revived for season four as "Rehashed History".

 Release

 When announced, the series was scheduled to premiere in 2018 on Disney XD; however, on March 26, 2018, it was reported that the series would debut on Disney Channel in mid-2018.
 On May 17, 2018, The Hollywood Reporter reported that the series would premiere on Disney Channel as part of Disney Channel's GO!
 Summer on June 18, 2018.
 The series premiere was made available for streaming via the DisneyNow app and the Disney Channel YouTube channel as of June 8, 2018.
-Additional new episodes premiered on This Week Mornings at 10:00 AM throughout the summer.
-In addition, Big City Greens shorts began airing on Disney Channel and Disney Channel’s YouTube channel on June 4, 2018.
+Additional new episodes premiered every Monday and Wednesday at 10:00 AM throughout the summer.
+In addition, Big City Greens shorts began airing on Disney Channel and Disney Channel's YouTube channel on June 4, 2018.

+New episodes are frequently added to Disney+, sometimes before they even air on Disney Channel.
+For season one, the episodes are placed in "chronological" order, with some episode pairings getting swapped around to accommodate for this.
+Co-creator Shane Houghton revealed that the order presented on Disney+ is the true order.